-For the 15 to 20 percent of people who are disabled, trust is a crucial part of using sites and apps, highlights Devon Persing, a Senior UX Developer specialized in accessibility at Shopify.
+For the 15 to 20 percent of people who are disabled, trust is a crucial part of using sites and apps, highlights Devon Persing, a Technical Program Manager specializing in UX and accessibility at Shopify.

 “If a user has difficulty using a product because they are disabled, they may feel a loss of trust in that product or brand,” she explains.
 “Using semantic markup and code standards is important for accessibility, but so is the impact on usability.
 Ambiguous messages, unclear instructions, complex custom controls, reliance on visuals, and inconsistency may be barriers.”

 Persing also points out that though accessibility is often considered a technical problem, it's actually a product problem.

 "Though accessibility is often considered a technical problem, it's actually a product problem."

 “It starts with planning, then continues through design, development, and feedback from users.
 Making accessibility work part of each stage of the product life cycle is crucial, and so is getting—and acting on—feedback from users.”

 - Accessibility for Teams: This site is U.S. government-focused, but provides a great overview of how accessibility fits into different product roles on a team with examples and tools for each role

 - Accessibility, Usability, and Inclusion: The W3C's overview for how to include people with disabilities in workflows

 - Seven tips for user testing with users with disabilities: A great intro to doing usability testing for accessibility